QuantumBox/blackgamedevs/README.md

 3. Then you can run `yarn` in your terminal while inside the project directory to install project dependencies.

 4. After the installation completes you can run `yarn start` to spin up your development environment.

+### Need more help?
+Check out [the wiki](https://github.com/QuantumBox/blackgamedevs/wiki) for more information about how this project works.